MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

 the path for the above command (--path) should be *C:\\pac-portals\\downloads\\custom-portal*.

-The upload only happens for content that's been changed.
+The upload only happens for content that is changed.
 In this example, since the change is made to a webpage, content is uploaded only for the adx_webpage table.